Executive Summary

 This page is supplementary material for the NIST SP 1800-35 publication.

-A zero trust architecture (ZTA) can help your organization to protect its data and resources no matter where they are located.
+A zero trust architecture (ZTA) can help your organization protect its data and resources no matter where they are located.
 A ZTA can also enable your workforce, contractors, partners, and other authorized parties to securely access the data and resources they need from anywhere at any time.
-ZTAs implement a risk-based approach to cybersecurity — continuously evaluating and verifying conditions and requests to decide which access requests should be permitted, then ensuring that each access is properly safeguarded commensurate with risk.
-Because of their effectiveness against both internal and external threats, ZTAs are increasingly being implemented, and some organizations are already required by legislation or regulation to use ZTAs.
+ZTAs implement a risk-based approach to cybersecurity—continuously evaluating and verifying conditions and requests to decide which access requests should be permitted, then ensuring that each access is properly safeguarded commensurate with risk.
+Because of their effectiveness against both internal and external threats, ZTAs are increasingly being implemented, and some organizations are already required to use ZTAs.

 By utilizing this guide, your organization can be better positioned to implement a ZTA that achieves the following: